MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 For more information, see [IP address ranges](https://docs.microsoft.com/azure/active-directory/conditional-access/location-condition#ip-address-ranges).

-## Enroll SIP devices
+## Provision and enroll SIP devices
 > [!NOTE]
 > A SIP device must be onboarded to SIP Gateway before it can be enrolled.

-To streamline your tasks, you can enroll SIP devices in the Teams admin center either one at a time or in batches. **[Are "provision" and "enroll" the same?
-I changed them all to "enroll" in this section, but the UI mentions "provision".]** Here's how:
+To streamline your tasks, you can enroll SIP devices in the Teams admin center either one at a time or in batches.
+Here's how:

 1. Log in to the [**Teams admin center**](https://admin.teams.microsoft.net/).